shaunak215/Genomics-Final-Project/readme.md

 * Kuan-Hao Chao (Kuanhao-Chao)
 * Beril Erdogdu (berilerdogdu)

-Our suite of tools for Wheeler Graphs contains functionality for the following features: visualization of graphs in .DOT format, checker for WGs given node and edge labels, random generation of WGs recognizer for WGs given only edge labels, and pattern detection within a WG.
+Our suite of tools for Wheeler Graphs contains functionality for the following features: visualization of graphs in .DOT format, checker for WGs given node and edge labels, random generation of WGs, recognizer for WGs given only edge labels, and pattern detection within a WG.

 ## Configuration
 In order to run the following, be sure to have installed/ updated the following: